vast-data/cosmos-labs/Lab_2_Metadata_Infrastructure_Project.md

 **Phase 1 (Weeks 1-2): Schema Design and Core Infrastructure**
 - Design the metadata schema for satellite observations
-- Set up the VAST Catalog system
+- Set up the VAST Database system using vastdb
 - Create the basic ingest workflows

 **Phase 2 (Weeks 3-4): Metadata Extraction and Population**